jsthayer/file-sifter/doc/manpage.md

 are applied in *prefix* order (also known as *normal* Polish notation).
 In other words, a combining filter appears directly in front of its two child filters.

-For example, the following set of filters selects all of Jack and Jill's files larger than one megabyte:
+For example, the following set of filters selects all the files larger than one megabyte that belong to Jack or Jill:

 **-f and -f 'size>1000000' -f or -f user=jack -f user=jill**